sc8515/SIOT_Sergi_Capdevila/README.md

 Note:
 -
 Google Drive is used to store the Android Studio Projects, as github does not allow for more than 100 files to be uploaded at a time, and each project has over 2600 files.

+If you wish to just read the code, you will be able to find it in this GitHub under [Steps App](https://github.com/sc8515/SIOT_Sergi_Capdevila/tree/master/Steps%20App)